Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble: Abstract

 \section{Abstract}

-Explosive percolation (EP) in the Achlioptas process, which has attracted much research attention, is known to exhibit a rich variety of critical phenomena that are anomalous from the perspective of continuous phase transitions.
-Hereby, we show that, in an event-based ensemble, the critical behaviors in EP are rather clean and obey the standard finite-size scaling theory, except the large fluctuation of pseudo-critical points.
+Explosive percolation in the Achlioptas process, which has attracted much research attention, is known to exhibit a rich variety of critical phenomena that are anomalous from the perspective of continuous phase transitions.
+Hereby, we show that, in an event-based ensemble, the critical behaviors in explosive percolation are rather clean and obey the standard finite-size scaling theory, except for the large fluctuation of pseudo-critical points.
 In the fluctuation window, multiple fractal structures emerge and the values can be derived from a crossover scaling theory.
 Further, their mixing effects account well for the previously observed anomalous phenomena.
 Making use of the clean scaling in the event-based ensemble, we determine with a high precision the critical points and exponents for a number of bond-insertion rules, and clarify ambiguities about their universalities.
 Our findings hold true for any spatial dimensions.

 Percolation is one of the paradigms in statistical physics and probability theory~\cite{Stauffer1991}.
 The standard percolation model on a lattice is defined by randomly occupying sites or bonds with some probability, and undergoes a continuous phase transition.
 Simple alterations of the percolation, such as lattice type, only result in different critical points, and do not change the universality class~\cite{Stauffer1991}.
 By adopting significantly different percolation rules, such as rigidity percolation~\cite{Jacobs1995,Jacobs1996}, new universalities can arise.
-Further, by introducing the dimension of time, the directed percolation~\cite{Grassberger1989,Wang2013} converts the percolation to a dynamical process and the transition becomes a non-equilibrium type with asymmetric exponents in spatial and temporal directions.
-Nevertheless, the continuity of the transition remains robust.
+Nevertheless, the continuity of the transition remains robust, and the finite-size scaling (FSS) theory is always applicable.